specklesystems/speckle-automate-data-shield/README.md

 1. **Set up your automation:**
     - In your Speckle project, head to **Automations**
     - Click **Add Automation** and choose **Data Shield**
-    - Set your trigger (like “on new commit”)
+    - Set your trigger model

 2. **Configure your mode:**
     - Choose Prefix, Pattern, or Anonymization